HadisKamali/stat545Ademo/README.md

 New info here.

 This is a change that is made on my computer, not on Github!

+Does it work?